Skip to main content

 Financial hardship

-We'll do our best to work with you and may be able to offer you financial hardship assistance.
+We are here to help customers experiencing hardship or having genuine difficulty meeting repayments.
+We’ll do our best to work with you and may be able to offer you financial hardship assistance.

 Examples of assistance we may be able to provide include, but are not limited to, flexibility or moratorium in meeting your scheduled repayments, or an extension of your loan term resulting in lower monthly repayments.

-How do I apply?
+How do I apply for financial hardship assistance?

-In the first instance, we recommend you contact our Credit Management team on 1300 228 228, Monday to Friday, 8:30am to 5:00pm AEDT.
+In the first instance, we recommend you contact our Financial Hardship team on 1300 228 228, 8.30am to 5.00pm AEST Monday to Friday.

-• recent bank statements or transaction history,
+• recent bank statements or transaction history if accounts not held with us

 • confirmation from Centrelink of any current benefits paid, and